Audition Basics & Resources

 - Rehearse every part of what you want to perform during the audition.

-- How you want to enter the room, talk the accompanist through your music and introduce yourself and your pieces.
+- Practice entering the room, talk the accompanist through your music and introduce yourself and your pieces.

-- How you will transition smoothly from your slate through the first piece, into the second piece, and back into yourself to conclude the audition.
+- Rehearse moving smoothly from your slate through the first piece, into the second piece, and back into yourself to conclude the audition.

 Remember to bring